 Today we see lots of cameras above 24 megapixels.
 People are talking in 40s and 50s and 60s and even 100 megapixels.
 We have printed posters 2 m long taking a crop from a 16 megapixel image and therefore using approximately 10 megapixels worth of information.
 The posters have sold and have been praised for their remarkable detail and quality.
 When you buy into larger megapixels you are buying a lot of real estate that you will crop into in many instances.
 Most photographers will crop their images to suit the application.
 So extra megapixels just gives you a larger image so that you can crop out of that in post-processing if needs be.

 Large images and large megapixels cannot be discounted for some purposes but the average photographer who doesn’t want to print above a A1 poster size will find that 20 to 24 megapixels is huge.
 We currently have in our stable 2 46 megapixel cameras and they produce very large files indeed.
 The focusing on one of them is so accurate that we are able to track birds easily in flight and get super sharp images.
 The bird occupies approximately 1/10 of the final image and is cropped out of that so that we are shooting at 46 megapixel but keeping around four megapixel for the final image.
 When I shoot landscapes with a large megapixel camera and compare the image from the large camera to the smaller camera at 20 megapixels we can find no difference except if we zoom into pixel size on the screen which is way beyond any realistic viewing of any image.

-For a wedding, shooting between 16-24 megapixels will give you speed and plenty of quality for everything from large framed photos to albums and more.
+For a wedding, shooting between 16-35 megapixels will give you both speed and plenty of quality for everything from large framed photos to albums and more.